nicktodd/spring-course/docs/spring-jpa.md

 @PropertySource(value = { "classpath:application.properties" })
 ```

-4. Declare a private field of type Environment called environment, and mark it as autowired.
-This property will be set by reading in an application.properties file you will be creating later.
+4. Declare a private field of type `Environment` called `environment`, and mark it as `@Autowired`.
+This property will be set by reading in an `application.properties` file you will be creating later.

 ```
 @Autowired
 private Environment environment;
 ```

-5. Now create a method to return a VendorAdapter bean to configure that our JPA class will be using Hibernate as the JPA implementation.
+5. Now create a method to return a `VendorAdapter` bean to configure that our JPA class will be using Hibernate as the JPA implementation.

 ```
     @Bean